TylwythTeg/Bien-Vendu/README.md

 To create a program that can manage vending accounts

 Allow user to:
-Create and remove accounts at will
+Create, remove, edit and manage accounts at will

 View Account analytics:
 Cash per account per machine per month per week, etc What is put in per case?
 IE What sells and approximately how much?
 What is the highest seller?
 Lowest?
 Rankings?

 Edit Accounts to:
 Manage any number of machines per account, of machine type soda or snack Create and append cash log files per machine (money in)